brettinternet/hugo-slides/README.md

 The [JAMstack](https://jamstack.org) is the simplest method to host and maintain slides.
 With GitHub pages, static sites are incredibly easy to maintain, and this is the simplicity I've looked for with hosting Reveal.js presentations.

-My intent here has been to avoid Hugo's shortcodes and fragments except for HTML.
+My intent with the implementation has been to avoid Hugo's shortcodes and fragments except for HTML.
 Markdown and HTML are parsed in GitHub-flavored markdown previews.
 Besides the content's frontmatter, I'd like for the markdown to be fully readable outside of the context of a Reveal.js slide.
 Should the web frontend fail, a simple markdown file as a standalone document is presentable.

 ### Features